Cristina-Sa20/Avocado-EV3/README.md

 Particular attention was given to:

+- Solid structure
 - Center of gravity
-- Cable organization
 - Sensor positioning
-- Accessibility for maintenance
+- Fast replacement components

 The modular design allows damaged components to be replaced quickly without rebuilding the complete vehicle.